← Portfolio — technical skills

 Cost expectations

-Software milestones are quoted after discovery; India employment uses Staff Salary + Management Fee (5%, 10%, or 15%).
+Software milestones are quoted after discovery — pricing.
+Dedicated pods use monthly GBP team economics under the Transparent 15% model — see role bands.
 PHP/Laravel products often have lower infrastructure burn than heavy native stacks, but domain complexity (payments, logistics rules) still drives engineering cost — we phase work to match risk.